aleks-2a/fjord-gatsby/src/pages/posts/basic-rules-for-walking-in-the-mountains.md

   walking through dense forest, undergrowth, or bushes, where forward progress requires pushing vegetation aside.
 date: '2019-04-09'
-thumb_img_path: images/1.jpg
-thumb_img_alt: A man standing on a rock cliff overlooking a river
-content_img_path: images/1.jpg
 featuredImage: ../../images/1.jpg
+featuredImage_alt: A man standing on a rock cliff overlooking a river
 seo:
   title: Basic Rules For Walking In The Mountains
   description: >-